Mfecane: Consequences for Nguni societies

 Around 1821, the Zulu general Mzilikazi of the Khumalo clan defied Shaka, and set up his own kingdom.
 He quickly made many enemies: not only the Zulu king, but also the Boers, and the Griqua and Tswana.
 Defeats in several clashes convinced Mzilikazi to move north towards Swaziland.
 Going north and then inland westward along the watershed between the Vaal and the Limpopo rivers, Mzilikazi and his followers, the AmaNdebele, (called Matebele in English) established a Ndebele state northwest of the city of Pretoria.

 During this period, the Matebele left a trail of destruction in their wake.
 From 1837 to 1838, the arrival of Boer settlers and the subsequent battles of Vegtkop and Mosega, drove the Matebele north of the Limpopo.
 They settled in the area now known as Matabeleland, in present-day southern Zimbabwe.
 Mzilikazi set up his new capital in Bulawayo.
 The AmaNdebele drove the MaShona of the region northward and forced them to pay tribute.
 This caused resentment that has continued to the current day in modern Zimbabwe.

 At the Battle of Mhlatuze River in 1818, the Ndwandwe were defeated by a Zulu force under the direct command of Shaka.
 Soshangane, one of Zwide's generals, fled to Mozambique with the remainder of the Ndwandwe.
 There, they established the Gaza kingdom.
 They oppressed the Tsonga people living there, some of whom fled over the Lebombo Mountains into the Northern Transvaal.
 In 1833, Soshangane invaded various Portuguese settlements, and was initially successful.
 But a combination of internal disputes and war against the Swazi caused the downfall of the Gaza kingdom.

 The Ngwane people lived in present-day Eswatini (Swaziland), where they had settled in the southwest.
-They warred periodically with the Ndwandwe.
+They warred periodically with the Ndwandwe and the Tembe.

 Zwangendaba, a commander of the Ndwandwe army, fled north with Soshangane after his defeat in 1819.
 Zwangendaba's followers were henceforth called Ngoni.
 Continuing north of the Zambezi River, they formed a state in the region between lakes Malawi and Tanganyika.
 Maseko, who led another part of the Ngoni people, founded another state to the east of Zwangendaba's kingdom.

 To the east, refugee clans and tribes from the Mfecane fled to the lands of the Xhosa people.
 Some of them such as the amaNgwane were driven back by force and defeated.
 Those who were accepted were obliged to be tributary to the Xhosas and lived under their protection.
 They were assimilated into the Xhosa cultural way of life, becoming part of the Xhosa people.
 After years of oppression by the Xhosas, they later formed an alliance with the Cape Colony.